-Land Use Primary Uses Secondary Uses Note REC Minimum 75% of acreage for office, research and development, employment or lodging uses Maximum 25% acreage for retail or residential uses Phasing plan must ensure that office, employ- ment and lodging uses are always the primary uses within the area rezoned or any area subse- quently subdivided from the original rezoning.
+Land Use Primary Uses Secondary Uses Note REC Minimum 75% of acreage for office, research and development, employment or lodging uses Maximum 25% acreage for retail or residential uses Phasing plan must ensure that office, employment, and lodging uses are always the primary uses within the area rezoned or any area subsequently subdivided from the original rezoning.
 Appropriate zoning districts for primary uses include O(H), O(M), PMD, and PBD.
-In planned zoning districts, appropriate Land Bay designa- tions for primary uses include OC1, OC2, OC3, and IC1 as defined in Part 280 et seq. of Zoning Ordinance.
+In planned zoning districts, appropriate Land Bay designations for primary uses as defined in Part 280 et seq. of Zoning Ordinance.
 RCC Minimum 75% of acreage for regional serving retail uses Maximum 25% acreage for local retail or residential uses Phasing plan must ensure that regional serving retail uses are always the primary uses within the area rezoned.
-Appropriate zoning districts for primary uses include B-R and B-1.
-Appropriate Land Bay designations for Primary uses include the RC1 as defined in Part 280 et seq. of Zoning Ordinance RRC 75% large- scale recreation or entertainment uses Max.
-25% retail or residential use Phasing plan must ensure that recreation, entertainment and lodging uses are always the primary uses within the area rezoned or any area subsequently subdivided from the original rezoning.
-The appropriate zoning districts for an RRC project are O(M), O(H), and RC.
+The appropriate zoning district for primary uses is B-1.
+Appropriate Land Bay designations for Primary uses include the B-1 as defined in Part 280 et seq. of Zoning Ordinance